 There are plenty of legitimate insurance companies and agents committed to getting you great coverage at an affordable rate (like Direct Auto Insurance).
 But sadly, some dishonest people only pretend to have your best interest at heart.
-According to the National Association of Insurance Commissioners (NAIC), fraudulent companies or individuals might try to collect premiums for fake policies that offer no protection, or unlicensed individuals will try to sell you fake protection using shady marketing techniques.
+Fraudulent companies or individuals might try to collect premiums for fake policies that offer no protection, or unlicensed individuals will try to sell you fake protection using shady marketing techniques, according to the NAIC.

-The NAIC recommends calling your state’s insurance department before purchasing a policy from an insurer you’re unfamiliar with.
-This will ensure you are doing business with a real company.
+The NAIC recommends calling your state’s insurance department before purchasing a policy from an insurer or agent you’re unfamiliar with.
+This will ensure you are doing business with a real company or a properly licensed agent.
 These are some warning signs the NAIC says can help you identify potential scammers:

 - Intense pressure to purchase a policy right now

 - Premiums that are 15-20% lower than comparable coverage at other companies

 It’s also a good idea to find an agent you trust.
 For example, Direct Auto has friendly, knowledgeable agents in more than 500 stores around the country, meaning you can get to know them in a face-to-face setting.

 When it comes to auto insurance scams, it’s also essential you remain 100% attentive when you’re behind the wheel.
 Why?
 Because dishonest drivers might try to stage an accident and set you up as the at-fault individual.
 According to the National Insurance Crime Bureau (NICB), here are a few different kinds of accidents you should watch out for.
 All of these situations could lead to claims filed against you, particularly if the person scamming you has witnesses.

 Panic stops or swoop & squats: